Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 ```

 I tested with a simple break test of `Detailed description of Vol: Vol is`, using a character of mine, in addition to existing activated lorebook entries for another character and for my character race.
 Everything was tested using featherlite.
+I also underwent significant play testing.

 The results of the testing were successful.
 The AI's generations were generally more accurate, more descriptive, related to the race and the other character, and were less repititive/inclusive of too much information from the prompt/story.
 When references were made to previous story/prompt context, the descriptions were more creative and tended to expand on those reference (e.g. taking `deep emerald eyes` from the prompt and substituting another trait like `kind` or `forest green`).

+Further testing of position `-4` led to better results; more cohesive outputs, and fewer leaks or other errors.

+Testing multiple signposts at intervals did not give good results, and the test was abandoned.

 ### 6.2 `***` In-Entry Signpost